Vaccine Maitri: Vaccines

 India has two approved COVID-19 vaccines: Covishield and Covaxin.
 Both of them were exported and used in foreign grants by the Government of India.

 Covishield

 On 1 January 2021, the Drug Controller General of India, approved the emergency or conditional use of Covishield.
 Covishield is developed by the University of Oxford and its spin-out company, Vaccitech.

 Covaxin

-On 2 January 2021, Covaxin India's first COVID-19 vaccine, developed by Bharat Biotech in association with the Indian Council of Medical Research and National Institute of Virology received approval from the Drug Controller General of India for its emergency or conditional usage.
+On 2 January 2021, Covaxin India's first COVID-19 vaccine, developed by Bharat Biotech in association with the Indian Council of Medical Research and National Institute of Virology received approval from the Drug Controller General of India for its emergency or conditional use.

 Vaccine supply

 India kicked off international shipment of the vaccines on 20 January 2021, only four days after starting its own vaccination program.
 Bhutan and Maldives were the first countries to receive vaccines as a grant by India.
 This was quickly followed by shipments to Nepal, Bangladesh, Myanmar and Seychelles.
 By mid-March 2021, India was also supplying vaccines on a commercial basis to countries including Canada, the UK, and Saudi Arabia.

 The Serum Institute of India was selected as a key supplier of cost-effective COVID-19 vaccines to the COVAX initiative, 19.8 million doses of Covishield vaccines were supplied by India to various countries through the initiative.

 In May, when COVAX was already short 140 million doses, the Serum Institute announced that it expected to maintain its suspension of vaccine deliveries to COVAX through the end of 2021 due to the second wave of COVID-19 in India and the US ban on export of key raw materials.

 As of 21 February 2022, India had exported total 16,29,63,500 doses including 1,42,67,000 vaccine provided as grant, 10,71,48,000 as commercial, and 4,15,48,500 through COVAX to 96 nations.